drocheam/optrace/docs/source/usage/image.rst

 Unfortunately, optrace does not take wave optics into account when simulating.
-To estimate the effect of a resolution limit the :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>` class provides a limit parameter.
+To estimate the effect of a resolution limit the :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>` class provides a :python:`limit` parameter.
-For a given limit value a corresponding Airy disc is created, that is convolved with the image.
+For a given value a corresponding Airy disc is created, that is convolved with the image.
 This parameter describes the Rayleigh limit, being half the size of the Airy disc core (zeroth order), known from the equation: